Java Array Tutorials

 Both array must have same number of elements

-In the above program, first, we had created a Scanner class object to take input from the end-user.
+In the above program, first, we created a Scanner class object to take input from the end-user.
 Then we asked the user to input the number of elements in both arrays.
 See more:- How to take input for an array from the end-user.

 If the number of elements in both arrays is different then we can never find the sum of two arrays element by element.
 In that case, display the message, stop the execution of the main method, and send control back to the caller method.

 Finally, display the resultant array.
-To display them you can use normally for loop or for-each loop, iterate through them and display the elements of the third.
+To display them you can use normally for loop or for-each loop, iterate through them, and display the elements of the third.
 But we used Arrays.toString(array3) to do the same task.
-In the Arrays class, toString() method is overridden to display the content of the array rather than its class name and hashcode value.
+In the Arrays class, the toString() method is overridden to display the content of the array rather than its class name and hashcode value.

 If you enjoyed this post, share it with your friends.
 Do you want to share more information about the topic discussed above or do you find anything incorrect?
 Let us know in the comments.
 Thank you!